MBYL-InkAndSoul/LTPP/README.md

 No more stuff, just a resource pack to fix or improve the translations of mods that are already no longer supported.

 ## Support
 Mainly fix Chinese translation now.
-But you can also upload the translation of other language if you make sure quality (But encouragement to try), copyright and ingenuity.
+But you can also upload the translation of other language if you make sure quality (But encouraged to try.), copyright and ingenuity.

 **This means that you cannot copy the translations from another existing project, unless you owned it. **